For the latest details of upcoming juggling festivals visit the Juggling Edge Events Listings.

 Tunbridge Wells Borough Council & Westfield Enterprises for their continued support.

 Of course many thanks go out to everyone who came along.
 All of us here at TWJC hope you had a good time.
-If you have any feedback, good or bad, we'd love to hear it.
-If you have any photos from the day we'd love to see those too.

 Finally a great big well done to Kevin Fletcher who's hard work & dedication made the festival happen.

 The Royal Tunbridge Wells Juggling Festival was sponsored by: